azdavis/millet/doc/errors.md

 To fix, try any of the following.

+(1) Check that the name is correctly spelled.

+(2) Check the if the name is defined in the current scope unqualified, or if it is in a structure.
+For instance, `filter` is defined in `structure List`, not at the top level.
+Some functions like `map` are defined both in `List` and at the top level.

-(1) Look at the error message to see what kind of thing was not defined: value, type, structure, etc. These different kinds of items have different namespaces.
+(3) Check the error message to see what kind of thing was not defined: value, type, structure, etc. These different kinds of items have different namespaces.

 In this example, there is a value named `x` defined, but then we try to use `x` as a type.
 There is no type `x` defined, so this is invalid.